tahabinzafar/Accenture-SocialBuzz-Data-Analysis/README.md

 - **Notebook:** The core of this project is a Jupyter notebook (`content_analysis.ipynb`) that explores the datasets, conducts thorough analyses, and visualizes findings.

-## Data Source

-The data used in this analysis originates from Socialbuzz, offering a rich dataset for investigating social media trends and user engagement patterns.

 ## Analysis Highlights

 - **Data Exploration:** Detailed exploration of the dataset to understand its structure, attributes, and potential insights.